How to Put Braid on a Baitcaster

 To attach a braid to a baitcaster, thread the line through the guides, tie an arbor knot around the spool, and secure it.
 Trim any excess line before closing the bail and winding the braid onto the reel with even tension.

-Explore more about Reeling Tips with this related post.
+Want to learn more about Reeling Tips?
+This post could provide more insights.
 How to Use a Zebco 33 Reel

 Do You Need Backing For Braid On Baitcaster?